alexey-martynov/fault-injection/README.md

 `FAULT_INJECTION_POINT_REF(space, name)`
 : constructs global symbol name for point with `space` and `name` allowing to direct access to the point definition.

+  > NOTE: Do not use this macros outside shared object which defines
+  > injection point.
+This will break compilation or One Definition
+  > Rule when shared object is built with another version of library.

 ### Injecting

+> NOTE: Do not use these macros outside shared object which defines
+> injection point.
+This will break compilation or One Definition
+> Rule when shared object is built with another version of library.

 The fault can be injected via one of the following macros.